avital/fellowship.depthfirstlearning.com/index.md

     We found that many papers often assumed a set of requisite knowledge, which prevented us from deeply appreciating the contribution or novelty of the work. <br><br>To this end, we designed <a href="https://www.depthfirstlearning.com/"><strong>Depth
-    First Learning</strong></a>, a pedagogy for diving deep by carefully tailoring a curriculum around a particular ML paper or concept and leading small, focused discussion groups.
+    First Learning</strong></a>, a pedagogy for diving deep into machine learning by carefully tailoring a curriculum around a particular paper or concept in small, focused discussion groups.
 So far, we've created guides for <a href="http://www.depthfirstlearning.com/2018/InfoGAN">InfoGAN</a>,
     <a href="http://www.depthfirstlearning.com/2018/TRPO">TRPO</a>, <a href="http://www.depthfirstlearning.com/2018/AlphaGoZero">AlphaGoZero</a>,
     and <a href="http://www.depthfirstlearning.com/2018/DeepStack">DeepStack</a><strong>.</strong>